jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/VPN-Connection-Management/VPN-Connection-Configuration.md

 ![](../../../../../image/Networking/VPN/Operation-Guide/create-vpnconnection.png)

 ##### 2. Modify VPN Connection
-You can modify the name, description, and routing method of VPN Connection.</br>
+You can modify the name, description, and routing method of VPN Connection.<br />
-a) Log in [JD Cloud & AI VPN Connection Console](https://cns-console.jdcloud.com/host/vpnConnection/list);  </br>
+a) Log in [VPN Connection Console](https://cns-console.jdcloud.com/host/vpnConnection/list);  <br />
-b) Select the corresponding VPN Connection and log in the detail page of VPN Connection;</br>
+b) Select the corresponding VPN Connection and log in the detail page of VPN Connection;<br />
-c) Modification of the name, description and routing method of VPN Connection is supported, and the restriction of each configuration item is the same as the creation of VPN Connection;</br>
+c) Modification of the name, description and routing method of VPN Connection is supported, and the restriction of each configuration item is the same as the creation of VPN Connection;<br />
 ```
   When the routing method is modified from enabled BGP to, BGP sessions of all tunnels will be disconnected immediately with cautious operations only.